OlivierBinette/simple-typo-tolerant-search/README.md

 3. Combine a [trie](https://en.wikipedia.org/wiki/Trie) with an adaptation of the usual Levenshtein distance algorithm for typo-tolerant search with optimal time complexity O(`#terms` x `max_levenshtein_distance`).

 At the core of this is the algorithm for fuzzy searching the trie, a variation of the algorithm to compute the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 It's a depth first search of the trie.
-At each node, we associate a vector `dists` such that `dist[i]` is the Levenshtein distance between `query[:i]` and the word represented by the current node.
+We associate to each node a vector `dists` such that `dist[i]` represents the Levenshtein distance between `query[:i]` and the word represented by the current node.
-Capping at the max levenshtein distance `n`, this can be computed in time `2*n+1` by using the parent's own `dists` vector that was stored.
+By capping the maximum Levenshtein distance at `n`, this computation can be performed in `2*n+1` time by leveraging the parent node's `dists` vector.
-Furthermore, using the `dists` vector, we can get the Levenshtein distance of the query to the current word and know whether or not it is possible for a descendant node to match.
+Furthermore, the `dists` vector allows for both (1) determining the Levenshtein distance between the query and the current word, and (2) checking whether or not descendants of the current node could potentially match.
-So, not only are we efficiently computing the Levenshtein distance, but we only go down branches of the trie where some word could potentially match.
+So we're both effieciently computing the Levenshtein distance and only exploring relevant branches of the trie.

 Full code: